 “Tom Swift and His Outpost in Space”, he said.

 There were a bunch of what looked like rocket ships around a small thing that looked like a ball with maybe windows.
 There were maybe robots with bubbles on top and heads like people inside the bubbles.
 Some were standing on a rocket ship and others were flying above it.
 There was a big orange and yellow ball like thing in the back that looked like it was maybe on fire.
 I stared at the picture trying to make sense of it.
 Dad saw that I couldn’t figure it out.

 “Looks like people in space in spacesuits”, he said, “Outside their spaceships by some sort of space station, orbiting another planet, maybe Mars.”

 There was that “space” word that I kept hearing but I couldn’t figure out what it meant.
 There was space in the closet or the refrigerator, but also way up in the sky above the clouds.
 And like ships sailing in the sea, spaceships would sail in space and people would wear space “suits” instead of regular clothes.
-And now people wearing spacesuits and this space “station” thing.
+And now people were wearing spacesuits and this space “station” thing.